flame-engine/flame/doc/flame/collision_detection.md

 It should be noted that if you want to use collision detection or `containsPoint` on the `Polygon`, the polygon needs to be convex.
 So always use convex polygons or you will most likely run into problems if you don't really know what you are doing.
-It should also be noted that you should always define the vertices in your polygon in a counter-clockwise order.

 The other hitbox shapes don't have any mandatory constructor, that is because they can have a default calculated from the size of the collidable that they are attached to, but since a